Marjorie Elizabeth Jane Chandler: Publications

-Eleanor Mary Reid, the wife of Clement Reid, and Marjorie Elizabeth Jane Chandler were able to reexamine and start their own investigations of the Clacton materials.
-Mr. S. Hazzledine Warren made the initial discovery of these results in 1916, at which point Clement Reid started looking into them more thoroughly.
+Eleanor Mary Reid, the wife of Clement Reid, and Chandler were able to reexamine and start their own investigations of the Clacton materials.
+Samuel Hazzledine Warren made the initial discovery of these results in 1916, at which point Clement Reid started looking into them more thoroughly.
 Reid and Chandler thought their own investigation had unearthed numerous unidentified species that Reid had not initially detected, proving Reid's observations to be false.
 There were 135 species at this time.

 The plants were broken down into five categories in the report: the Arctic-Alpine group, the Group of Plants of Wider Distribution, the Southern Element, the Calcareous-Soil Group, and the Estuarine Group.
 The Arctic-Alpine Group contained the most plant species in the region, accounting for 42% of all plant species.